seantfish/chatbot/symbolic/notes.md

 ## Current goals

-First, implement a basic AIML interpreter.
+First, implement a rule-based chatbot script interpreter in Julia.
+This allows for extending software with ML and NN techniques without the 2 language problem.
+Wait actually look into ChatScript.
+AIML seems needlessly complicated in some areas and might be inferior.
 Possibly extend it later.

 Might try some case based reasoning later if I can think of a use case.